By Uma Esmeralda Ritstier

 And, what am I suppose to be doing?

-Spiritual teachings call this way of questioning, Self-Enquiry.
+Spiritual teachings call this way of questioning, Self-Inquiry.
 It comes with a deep trust—like dear Rumi had years before us—that what brought us here will also take us Home.

 Trust that all is exactly the way it is suppose to be, right here and now.
 Follow that innermost silence, that deepest longing of the Heart.
 It will never lie…